 Coll is a Dark Sky reserve with no less than 23 beaches.
 It's also the place to see basking sharks.

+It's also a nature lover's paradise - thanks to the bird and marine life that frequent the area, too.
 The RSPB reserve on the west coast has corncrakes - a bird you're more likely to hear than to see.
 Coll is also one of the best places to see basking sharks, and you can even go for a swim with them.
 In summer, the island's wild flowers come into full bloom, which is the perfect backdrop to the half marathon that takes place in August.

 The ferry from Oban to Coll takes just over 2 hours 30 minutes.
 Vehicle reservations are recommended.